nebojsatomic/IDE21/README.md

 ( Watch from 2:00, first part is installation which is skipped in this Dockerized version )

+There will be new videos produced soon, with User tutorials.

 # INSTALLATION OF THIS VERSION